JPRodrigues-gh/tourguide/README.md

   Content
     I have used the Code Institute's template to create the repository for this project.
-    I also used the Love Running README.md file as a guide to structure this README.md
+    I also used the Code Institute's and Love Running README.md files as a guide to structure this README.md

   Media
     Where images come from?
     Icons for the social media links I got from fontawesome

+  Acknowledgements